senderle/topic-modeling-tool/README.md

     $ mvn package

-We now have experimental support for compiling the tool as a native OS X app using the [javafx plugin](https://github.com/javafx-maven-plugin/javafx-maven-plugin) for maven.
-This will build a native `.app` package that should run on any Mac (UNTESTED):
+We now have experimental support for compiling the tool as a native app using the [javafx plugin](https://github.com/javafx-maven-plugin/javafx-maven-plugin) for maven.
+This will build a native package able to run on your operating system.
+This has been tested on both Macs and Windows PCs.

     $ mvn jfx:native

-The javafx plugin also supports building Windows native apps -- apparently.
-But we don't have a Windows Java hacker to hold our hands through this process.
-If you use Windows and know how to set up a Java development environment with maven, please feel free to add instructions here and submit a PR.
 ___

 #### Acknowledgements: